wesleycamargo/azure-docs.pt-br/articles/sql-database/sql-database-elastic-pool-manage-csharp.md

-## Criar um novo banco de dados em um pool de banco de dados elástico
+## Criar um novo servidor de banco de dados em um pool

     // Create a new database in the pool